MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

   threshold.

-* **increasing prefetch** can reduce the average latency (being amortised over the number of messages prefetched.)
-It can improve performance over long distances or in high message rates within an data centre.
+* **increasing prefetch** can reduce the average latency (being amortised over the number of notification messages prefetched.)
+It can improve performance over long distances or in high notification message rates within an data centre.

 * If you control the origin of a product stream, and the consumers will want a very large proportion of the products announced, and the products are small (a few K at most), then consider combining use of v03 with inlining for optimal transfer of small files.
 Note, if you have a wide variety of users who all want different data sets, inlining can be counter-productive.
-This will also result in larger messages and mean much higher load on the broker.
+This will also result in larger notification messages and mean much higher load on the broker.
   It may optimize a few specific cases, while slowing the broker down overall.